 You may benefit from reading these pieces:

-How to Find an Editor: Do Your Due Dilligence.
+How to Find an Editor: Do Your Due Diligence.
 Ask Erica (4-13-12) explains the process for finding an independent editor, listing some editing groups and saying what questions to ask when you are interviewing a prospective independent editor.

 Lives and Letters, an interview with Robert Gottlieb.
 This Salon.com interview with the legendary editor is ostensibly about writing but gives helpful insights into the editing process (and the writer-editor relationship) inside a good publishing house.